Shuck & Share

 The oyster bags and mats, created by volunteers, will be placed into the lagoon to help stabilize shorelines and provide a foundation for oyster communities to rebuild.
 The mats or bags provide a place for tiny floating oysters, or spat, to settle and grow, and the cumulative weight of the new oyster growth helps build and strengthen the reef.

-To participate in Shuck and Share and our other conservation science programs, you must first become an MDC Volunteer.
-Visit our volunteer page for information or contact email@example.com
+To participate in most Shuck and Share projects and our other conservation science programs, you must first become an MDC Volunteer.
+Visit our volunteer page for information.
+We do sometimes have community mat or bag making events that are open to the public during the spring and fall, and these will be listed on our online calendar.

 through education, research and community stewardship."